merri-ment/lazy-line-painter/README.md

 - Ensure there are no fills.
 - Crop Artboard nice & tight!
 - Export as .SVG (Default export options are fine)
-- Drop your .SVG into 'SVG to Lazy Line Convertor' on http://lazylinepainter.info/
+- Drop your svg into the Lazy Line Composer - http://lazylinepainter.info/#composer
-- Download Zip!
+- & download your Zip!

 <br>